kaist-ina/TopFull/README.md

 download go 1.13.8.linux-amd64 version from https://go.dev/doc/install

-To find appropriate versions of the packages they are provided in requirements.txt file. (e.g., ray version 2.0.0)
+To find appropriate versions of the packages, refer to **requirements.txt** file in TopFull_master directory. (e.g., ray version 2.0.0)